-Today's Writer : Christel Baxter Christel Baxter Christel joined the Associate team at Shere House, S.Africa in 2008 after attending the 20 day school.
-She is married to Gary, who serves with her on the associate team and they have 2 beautiful children, Liezl & Wesley.
-She is passionate about seeing broken lives restored and especially loves ministering God`s love and healing to women of all ages.
+Today's Writer : Christel Baxter Christel Baxter joined the Associate prayer ministry team at Shere House, S.Africa in 2008 after attending the 20 day school.
+She is married to Gary, who serves with her on the associate team.
+Their children, Liezl and Wesley, are both married and they adore their son-in-law and daughter-in-law!
+Christel is passionate about seeing broken lives restored and especially loves ministering God`s love and healing to women of all ages.

 Gifts To God That He Delights In